Lumi Nova: Instructions for use

 • Phobias

-The player completes psycho education through immersive storytelling in the game, and starts to attempt their graded challenges.
-As the player attempts/completes each new challenge, they reflect on how they’re feeling, and earn exciting rewards.
+During the first session, the player completes psychoeducation through immersive storytelling in the game before they are able to attempt their first graded exposure challenge.
 This contributes to understanding the process of breaking down fears into graded byte sized challenges, and attempting them to build confidence.

 The game comprises the following:

-• Option of goals for most common childhood anxieties (social, separation, phobias)
+• Option of missions for most common childhood anxieties (social, separation, phobias)

 • Voice guided imaginal exposure challenges, interactive multimedia exposure modules, gyroscopic environments